stephenberry/glaze/docs/generic-json.md

 - **`glz::generic`**: Use when performance matters most and you don't need large integer precision, or when interoperating with JavaScript.
 - **`glz::generic_i64`**: Use when dealing with signed 64-bit IDs, timestamps, or APIs that return large signed integers.
 - **`glz::generic_u64`**: Use when handling database IDs, blockchain values, or any unsigned 64-bit integers.
+- **`glz::generic_sorted*`**: Use when you specifically need lexicographically sorted object keys for deterministic output compatibility.

 ## Basic Usage